Dialog Award for Female Undergraduates

 What happens when

-- Successful candidates will be shortlisted, interviewed and sent a provisional offer during July/August
+- Successful candidates shortlisted, interviewed and sent provisional offer – May/June/July

-- Confirm acceptance on degree course at UKESF partner university in August
+- Students confirm degree offer acceptance at UKESF partner university – August

 How to Apply